Free web browser for Windows

 On the other hand, Chrome is a program that delivers a web browsing function.
 It’s the platform that the search engine runs on, without which you wouldn’t be able to find anything on the internet.
 With the omnibar function, Chrome has both a search and address bar.

 Therefore, you don’t need both, even if they’re designed to work more effectively together.
 If you’re not fond of Chrome, you can access Google on other web browsers.
 For instance, you can search and read your emails using the Google engine on platforms like Opera, Firefox, and Microsoft Edge.
 In the same breath, you can hunt for sites with Bing or Yahoo on Chrome.

-How to install Google Chrome on Windows
+How do I install Google Chrome on Windows?

 It will ask you for your preferred language, with the default setting on English.
 After you accept the terms and save location, the program will start installing.
 You can set that it opens after completion and adds a shortcut to the desktop or taskbar.